JSeam2/Tora-Zilliqa/README.md

 Here we provide several testcases based on above configures.
 [Some prerequisites](#prerequisites-for-user) are required to run these testcases (without TEE).

- We have deployed four sample **ToraGeneral User SCs**, one for Top trading pairs, one for general Web API, one for cross-chain info fetch, and one for cross-chain transaction verification.
+ We have deployed four sample user smart contracts for:
+ (1) top trading pairs,
+ (2) general Web API,
+ (3) cross-chain info fetch,
+ (4) cross-chain transaction verification.

  The source code locates in:
    * `/Tora-Zilliqa/contracts/TopRequest.scilla`
    * `/Tora-Zilliqa/contracts/GeneralRequest.scilla`